Ernest Black Struthers

-Ernest Black Struthers (1886-1977) was a physician, researcher, educator, father, and Canadian medical missionary who worked in the Far East.
+Ernest Black Struthers (April 28, 1886 – May 22, 1977) was a Canadian physician, researcher, educator and medical missionary who worked in the Far East.
 Specifically, he accomplished most of his work in the Alice Memorial Hospital in Hong Kong, Cheeloo University in Jinan, China, and Severance Union Medical College in Seoul, Korea.
-Additionally, he is known for his contributions to the treatment of kala-azar, including his published chapter in Cecil’s Textbook of Medicine.
+Additionally, he is known for his contributions to the treatment of kala-azar, including his published chapter in Cecil's Textbook of Medicine.
 He is described as a remarkable man, and a kind, outgoing, and endearing intellectual.